alpacahq/alpaca-docs/content/trading/getting-started.md

 To request data from Alpaca you'll need to include your API keys in your requests.
-This section outlines how one can create an account and generate the keys necessary to start querying for market data.
+This section outlines how one can create an account and generate the keys necessary to submit orders.

 1. Navigate to [Alpaca's Website](https://alpaca.markets)
 2. Sign up for a free account using the sign up button